ambaxter/spatial-rs/README.md

 0.2.0:
 - [ ] Inevitable bug fixes
-- [ ] No public library interface changes unless bug fixes demand it
+- [ ] No public library interface changes (pub fn and type names only) unless bug fixes demand it
 - [ ] Macro so users can create their own Shapes enum
 - [ ] Move the tree iterator code into macros?
 - [ ] R-Tree, R+Tree: implement, document, test, and benchmark